Starfall-Gaming/starwarsrp/README.md

-# Skeleton Schema
+# ImperialRP Schema

-This project provides a minimal template to kickstart schema development for [Helix](https://github.com/nebulouscloud/helix).
-It contains all the necessary bootstrapping code, proper file structure, and some documentation to help you get started as quickly as possible.
+This gamemode is a helix schema meant to be used for ImperialRP by Starfall Gaming.